awsdocs/amazon-s3-userguide/doc_source/storage-class-intro.md

   In a versioning\-enabled bucket, you can't change the storage class of a specific version of an object\.
 When you copy it, Amazon S3 gives it a new version ID\.
 + You can direct Amazon S3 to change the storage class of objects by adding an S3 Lifecycle configuration to a bucket\.
 For more information, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.
 + When setting up a replication configuration, you can set the storage class for replicated objects to any other storage class\.
-However, you can't replicate objects that are stored in the S3 Glacier or S3 Glacier Deep Archive storage classes\.
+However, you can't replicate objects that are stored in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes\.
 For more information, see [Replication configuration](replication-add-config.md)\.

 ### Restricting access policy permissions to a specific storage class<a name="restricting-storage-class"></a>